 This post is for anyone out there who has heard or seen the title “Fat Quarter” and wondered what the heck it was, but felt too sheepish to ask.
-(No worries – I was once one of you!
-And there are way more of us out there than want to admit it.
-So I’m here as your secret friend to get you in on the down low.)
-This post was updated in 2019 with extra clarification and photos.
+No worries – I was once one of you!
+And there are way more of us out there that are/were in the same boat.
+So I’m here as your friend to get you in on the down low.
+Because I love brand new quilters!

 A Fat Quarter is a quarter of a yard of fabric, but it is cut in a different shape than a regular quarter yard of fabric.
 When cutting a quarter yard of fabric off the bolt, you are getting a piece 9″ wide x the width of the fabric (around 42″-43″.)
 Four of these cuts, create a yard.